 Days of Action Against Violence Against Women

 To mark the International Day on November 25, the University of Montpellier is renewing its commitment to combating violence against women by organizing several events.
-On the agenda: self-defense workshops to learn techniques and how to react, an awareness-raising webinar to better understand and prevent violence, and an autobiographical theater performance titled “Imperméable”—a must-see event.
+On the agenda: self-defense workshops to learn techniques and how to respond, an awareness-raising webinar to better understand and prevent violence, and an autobiographical theater performance titled “Imperméable”—a memorable event not to be missed.

-“In the books I read as a child, little girls sometimes had bad encounters.
-A menacing figure would suddenly appear from a dark alley.
-So how could I have been on my guard when a family friend invited me to dance, all smiles, at a wedding reception?”
+“In the books I read as a child, little girls would sometimes have bad encounters.
+A menacing figure would emerge from a dark alley.
+So how could I have been on my guard when a family friend invited me to dance, all smiles, at a wedding one evening?”

 This quote, taken from the play *Imperméable* by the theater company Le Cri Dévot, highlights the prejudices and consequences of gender-based and sexual violence.
 This violence, which takes many forms, can occur anywhere—even in places where we think we are safe.
 Whether on the street, at work, or in private life, women can be subjected to it.